 Ticket collecting can be catered specifically to the collector's interest and offer an endless list of possibilities.
 One might assemble a collection of opening game tickets from a favorite team, no-hitters, 500 home run games, milestone events, division-clinching games, team shutouts, rookie games, Super Bowls, NCAA Championship games, World Series, All-Star Games and more.
 The imagination is the only limitation upon which one can build an impressive ticket collection.

 Sports Ticket Values

 Recently completed auctions reveal a treasure trove the types of tickets that are available.
 They also show what people are willing to pay for them.
-Here are just a few with links to the completed auction.
+These are just a few examples of sold ticket stubs.

 - 1917 World Series New York Giants Game 6 (White Sox clinch the Championship), $1,500

 - 1952 World Series Game 7 Ticket Stub Yankees vs. Dodgers (Yankees Win), $1,260